brianhouse/open_circuits/projects/responsive_object.md

 - What materials you are planning on using
 - Questions for the class regarding your idea or its execution

-Turn in your proposal on Moodle and be prepared to talk about it in class.
+Turn in your proposal on Moodle under the section for this project and be prepared to talk about it in class.

 ## Deliverables